 There are a variety of settings in which people with intellectual impairments and related developmental disabilities may live and receive needed supports and services.
-For people who currently receive services through Oakland County Community Mental Health Authority’s (CMHA) service providers (e.g., MORC, Inc. and CLS-Oakland, Inc.), selecting a place to live should be supported through the “Person-Centered Planning” (PCP) process, and should include both short-term and long-term housing goals.
+For people who currently receive services through Oakland Community Health Network’s (OCHN) service providers (e.g., MORC, Inc. and CLS-Oakland, Inc.), selecting a place to live should be supported through the “Person-Centered Planning” (PCP) process, and should include both short-term and long-term housing goals.

 Although housing and support arrangements are individualized, there are some general categories.
 These categories vary based upon the level of individual control and independence: